-This allow much more flexible workflow two major feature are lost in the process:
+This allow much more flexible workflow but two major feature are lost in the process:

-It is possible to collaborate over versionned mq!
-But you are going ahead a lot of trouble.
+It is possible to collaborate over versioned mq!
+But you are going ahead a lot of troubles.

 Facing The Danger Once And For All

-The more effort you put to avoid instability, the more option you deny.
-And even most restrictive work flow can't garantee that instability will never show up!
+Above we saw that, the more effort you put to avoid instability, the more option you deny.
+And even most restrictive work flow can't guarantee that instability will never show up!

 Obsolete marker can handle the job

 It is time to provide a full featured solution to deal with instability and to stop working around the issue!
-This is why I developing a new feature for mercurial called "Obsolete marker".
-Obsolete marker have two key property:
+This is why I developing a new feature for mercurial called "Obsolete markers".
+Obsolete markers have two key properties:

-Any changeset is we want to get ride of is explicitly marked as "obsolete" by history rewritting operation.
+Any "old" changeset we want to get ride of is explicitly marked as "obsolete" by history rewriting operation.

-By explicitly marking the obsolete part of the history, we will be able to easily detect appearance of unstability.
+By explicitly marking the obsolete part of the history, we will be able to easily detect instability situation.